 Its is hard to beat fall for hiking.
 The cool air helps me got a lot further without becoming absolutely exhausted, and the autumn colors make the views spectacular.
 Middle Tennessee is full of state parks that have some of the best hiking around.
 Check out this book for Nashville Fall hiking ideas 60 Hikes Within 60 Miles: Nashville: Including Clarksville, Gallatin, Murfreesboro, and the Best of Middle Tennessee.

 Fall is prime time for craft shows in middle Tennessee.
 They provide an great opportunity to connect with some amazing artists.
 Check one of these fairs out and see what Tennessee’s finest artisans have for sale!

-Tennessee Craft (TACA) – Fall Craft Fair at Centennial Park in Nashville on September 23rd – 25th
+Tennessee Craft (TACA) – Fall Craft Fair at Centennial Park in Nashville in September

 Bell Buckle Arts & Crafts Festival– Held in Bell Buckle every year on the 3rd weekend in October